usdigitalresponse/univaf/archives/docs/sources_ids.md

 In 2023, Albertsons switched COVID vaccinations to their in-house booking system.
 Data from this system is labeled with the `univaf-albertsons-scraper` source.

-### H-E-B (`univaf-heb`)

-[H-E-B](https://www.heb.com) is a grocery and pharmacy chain in Texas.
-The `univaf-heb` source scrapes their booking website’s API for data about vaccine products and availability.
-It does not gather available appointment counts by day (`capacity`) or individual appointment slots (`slots`).

-### HyVee (`univaf-hyvee`)

-[HyVee](https://www.hy-vee.com/corporate) is a large employee-co-op grocery chain in the midwest.
-The `univaf-hyvee` source scrapes their booking website’s API for data about vaccine products and availability.
-It does not gather available appointment counts by day (`capacity`) or individual appointment slots (`slots`).

-### PrepMod (`univaf-prepmod`)

-PrepMod is a clinic management tool in use by many public health departments and built by [Maryland Partnership for Prevention](https://www.immunizemaryland.org).
-It is designed around one-off *events*, so there are some caveats with how we map clinic events to physical locations in this API.
-In particular:

-- A location’s top-level `booking_url` property is generally the best link for somebody who wants to book a vaccination.
-It links to a search results page with criteria that match the location.
-However, there are some caveats here:
-    - Most locations have multiple listings — most PrepMod “clincs” are single-day events, so a given location may have one listing for each day, or sometimes one for each day & vaccine type combination (it depends on how the public health department sets things up).
-    - It may also list *other* locations that aren’t exact matches.
-PrepMod searches are based on the centroid of a zip code, and so may include additional similarly named clinics nearby.
-(This is most often a problem for mobile clinics, where multiple nearby locations share the same name, e.g. “Pop-up Clinic - Anchorage Health Department.”)
-- A location’s `info_url` property links to a listing of all the clinics managed by a given PrepMod server, and may include *many* different locations.
-- Each slot in an availability record's `slots` array has a relatively unique `booking_url` that lets you book that exact slot.
-However, the list of vaccines available may include more than are actually offered for that slot.
-PrepMod's API unfortunately doesn't provide fine-grained enough info to explain which vaccines are available for which slot.

 ### Centers for Disease Control (`cdc`, `univaf-cdc`)

 **The Centers for Disease Control (CDC) publishes open data about vaccine stock, not appointments.** We include it because it provides valuable other details, like which vaccine products are available or what the operating hours are at a given location, that other sources do not.
 In general, you should only use it in combination with other sources.
 For more about this, see “appointments vs. stock” in the tips and notes section.